 As part of Twilio's account security offerings, the Twilio Verify API makes it simple to add user verification to your web application.
-It supports codes sent via voice, SMS, and email.
+The API supports the following channels:

 TwilioのREST APIはHTTPS経由で提供されます。 データのプライバシーを確保するため、暗号化されていないHTTPはサポートされません。